alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 Based on the challenges described above, Microsoft introduces a brand new managed service that elimite all this extrawork: Azure DNS Private resolver.
 It enable users to query Azure private DNS zones from on-premise environment and vice versa without deployed IaaS DNS servers.
 The service is fully managed by Microsoft and is highly available by nature.
 Moreover, it is really easy to deploy, to configure and to use.

 The service comes with two kind of Azure resources:
-- **DNS Private resolver:** the service reference one (and only one) Vnet and it needs two subnets (the recommended mask for the subnets is /28)
+- **DNS Private resolver:** the service reference one (and only one) Vnet and it needs two subnets (the recommended masks for the subnets are /28)
   - an inbound subnet to provision inbound endpoints
   - an outbound subnet to provision outbound endpoints
 - **DNS Forwarding Ruleset**